 Campfire programs are presented in the amphitheater from July through Labor Day.
 The amphitheater is located in the center of the campground and parking is available just outside of the campground.
-Handicapped parking is available at the amphitheater.
 Please call the Park Office for information on upcoming programs.

-Twenty-five campsites are available on a first-come, first-served basis at the Alpine Meadow Campground.
-Campsites have a paved parking space, picnic table, tent pad(s), fire ring and a barbecue grill.
-Firewood is available for purchase.
+Twenty-four campsites are available at the Alpine Meadow Campground.
+Campsites have a paved parking space, picnic table, fire ring, and a barbecue grill.
 Water faucets and vault restrooms with running water are also provided.
 No electricity is available.
-A public pay telephone is available.
+Reserve your Martis campsite at recreation.gov.

 Martis Creek Lake is great place to canoe or kayak.
 No motorized (gas or electric) boats are permitted.

 Martis Creek Lake was the first "catch and release trophy trout" lake established in California.
 Varieties include Rainbow, Brown and Lahonton Cutthroat trout.
 Anglers must use flies, barbless hooks and artificial lures only.
 Live bait is not permitted.